 - I find the point-at-each-word technique works just as well.

 This is how Revolutions came out:

-If you’d like to discuss how to proofread your own work, please email me.
+If you’d like help proofreading your work, please email me.
 Otherwise please feel free to share the article using the buttons below.